Welcome to the Migrant and Refugee Children’s Legal Unit (MiCLU), a specialist legal and policy hub based at

 Gurpinder Khanba

-Gurpinder Khanba has joined MiCLU as our Breaking the Chains Project Casework Supervisor, and will be working in partnership with Shpresa Programme to represent Albanian children and young people and deliver training to empower young people.
+Gurpinder Khanba is our Breaking the Chains Project Casework Supervisor, and has been working in partnership with Shpresa Programme to represent Albanian children and young people since the project began in March 2019.
+She has devised and delivered a training programme and materials to train young people with the aim of empowering them so they can work more effectively with their lawyers and advocate for their peers.

-Gurpinder has over 10 years of experience in Immigration and Asylum Law.
-She is a member of the Law Society’s Immigration Panel and is accredited as a Level 2 Supervisor.
-Gurpinder has represented clients before the Immigration and Asylum Tribunal in a variety of substantive appeal matters and has dealt with a high volume of cases representing clients who have suffered severe trauma, minor children, vulnerable women and victims of human trafficking.
-She managed the legal aid immigration contract for two offices at an East Midlands firm and worked closely with charities and refugee organisations to set up an outreach service, which was the result of her being the only legal aid provider in Derby.
+Gurpinder is accredited as a Level 2 Supervisor under the Law Society Immigration and Asylum Accreditation Scheme.
+She has represented clients before the Immigration and Asylum Tribunal in a variety of substantive appeal matters and has dealt with a high volume of cases representing clients who have suffered severe trauma, minor children, vulnerable women and victims of human trafficking.
+Prior to working at MiCLU, Gurpinder managed the legal aid immigration contract for two offices at an East Midlands firm and worked closely with charities and refugee organisations to set up an outreach service in a geographical region where there were no other legal aid providers.

 Rebecca Flint